 Being a woman, especially one who travels, is rife with contradictions.
-Travelling as a female can be liberating.
+Traveling as a female can be liberating.
 But it can also be terrifying at times.
 There are times when, solely because I’m a female, I get catcalled.
 Or stared at.
 Or called out for not smiling.
 Or for smiling too much.
 Or dressing too conservatively.
 Or not dressing conservatively enough.
 Or being too shy.
 Or not being shy enough.
+And this isn’t even while traveling.
+It’s just living my normal, daily life.
 You get the picture.

 It started out as a catcall.

 Something I’ve learned to just ignore or roll my eyes at.
 But apparently, our lack of acknowledgment meant that we were obviously interested in the three strange men yelling towards us.
 Who knew?!

 From a distance at first, asking us how we were, what we were doing and so on (all in French, mind you, so luckily I could understand).
 When we didn’t respond to this, they started to form a sort-of U around us.
 We kept walking, this time at a faster pace.
 They called us stupid and bit**es for not responding.
 We still didn’t respond.
 We sped up and kept looking forward.